ta3ag/lbd/docs/BackendTutorial/source/othertype.rst

 long long
 ----------

-Cpu0 is like Mips which long is 32-bits and long long is 64-bits for C language type.
+Like Mips, the type long of Cpu0 is 32-bits and type long long is 64-bits for C language.
 To support long long, we add the following code to Chapter7_1/.

 .. rubric:: lbdex/Chapter7_1/Cpu0ISelDAGToDAG.cpp